Written by Anujith SinghPublished Updated

 4

-Our guide on why pages are not indexed shows how weak internal linking is one of the top reasons Google skips pages entirely.
+Our guide on why pages are not indexed explains how poor internal linking is a primary reason pages get skipped entirely.

 How to audit internal links (step by step)